foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 > https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/wiki/EM-Starter-Kit
 > For different hardware configurations other changes might be required.

-> The Ashling Opella-XD debug probe and it's drivers are not part of the GNU
+> The Ashling Opella-XD debug probe and its drivers are not part of the GNU
 > tools distribution and should be obtained separately.

-The Ashling Opella-XD drivers distribution contain gdbserver for GNU Tools.
+The Ashling Opella-XD drivers distribution contains gdbserver for GNU tool chain.
 Start it with following command:

     $ ./ash-arc-gdb-server --jtag-frequency 8mhz --device arc \